 Conclusion – How many shoes to pack?

 Taking any of these booties along with you on your travels is assuming, of course, that you can fit more than three pairs of shoes in your suitcases.
 The travel packing experts tell you that more than three is a big “no-no,” and I’m inclined to agree; after all, booties do take a LOT of room.
 So limit your booties to one pair … if that.
 I managed to stuff five pair of shoes into my two Tumi suitcases (including one pair of booties), with two in my carry-ons.
 (Make that my overhead carry-on and a backpack/purse.
 I’ll review travel luggage in a separate post.)
 That was only possible, mind you, because two of those pair were my nifty, soft and pliable Arcopedico’s from Portugal.
-Obrigado, Portugal!

-Ok, so that about does it.
-Your fashion-forward guide to shoes that are “shoe-ins” for travel—whether taking long walks on the beach, trekking up and down the hilly streets of Jerusalem or going to a romantic dinner in Florence.
+That concludes your fashion-forward guide to shoes that are “shoe-ins” for travel—whether taking long walks on the beach, trekking up and down the hilly streets of Jerusalem or going to a romantic dinner in Florence.